fp101fs/unfkernator/README.md

 3. Extract the ZIP file

-4. Convert vectornator to svg by using the basic syntax below:
+4. Convert .vectornator files to svg by using the basic syntax below:

 ```bash
 python vtosvg.py myfile.vectornator